EVEInsight/Insight/README.md

 in your feed.
 If you wish to remove the feed, run ```!remove```.
 ## Capital Radar Feed
-This quick start guide will help you set up a radar feed for tracking supercapital activity within 12 lightyears of our base system, Jita.
+This quick start guide will help you set up a radar feed for tracking supercapital activity within 12 light-years of our base system, Jita.
-1. Begin by inviting Insight to your Discord server using one of the provided [links](#inviting).
+1. Begin by inviting Insight to your Discord server using one of the provided [links](#links).
 2. Ensure Insight has the correct [permissions](#permissions) in the intended feed channel.
 3. Run the command:
 ``` !create``` and select 'Capital Radar'.
-4. The bot will ask us for the name of a base system.
+4. The bot will ask for the name of a base system.
 In our example case, enter ```Jita```.
-5. Next, we will be asked for the maximum lightyear range from Jita we wish to track targets.
+5. Next, we will be asked for the maximum light-year range from Jita we wish to track targets.
 Enter ```12```
 or whichever range you prefer.
 6. We will be shown a few prompts asking if we wish to track black ops, regular capitals, and supers.
 You
 can track all of these groups or a subset as in our case.
 Answer ```no``` to tracking blops